skymook/p-pie/README.md

 ###Adding an event listener to display the value

 	myPieChart.on('mouseover', function(e) {
-		// display this segement value in the console console.log(this.attributes.segmentValue.value);
+		// display this segment value in the console console.log(this.attributes.segmentValue.value);
 	});